poing/JS2PySecrets/docs_source/commands.md

 - `bits`: [Number] The number of bits used for the current initialized finite field
 - `radix`: [Number] The current radix (Default: 16)
 - `maxShares`: [Number] The max shares that can be created with the current `bits`.
 Computed as `Math.pow(2, config.bits) - 1`
-- `hasCSPRNG`: [Boolean] Indicates whether or not a Cryptographically Secure Pseudo Random Number Generator has been found and initialized.
+- `hasCSPRNG`: [Boolean] Indicates whether or not a Random Number Generator has been initialized.

-- - `typeCSPRNG`: [String] Indicates which random number generator function has been selected based on either environment feature detection (the default) or by manually specifying the RNG type using `secrets.init()` or `secrets.setRNG()`.
-The current possible types that can be displayed here are ["nodeCryptoRandomBytes", "browserCryptoGetRandomValues"].
+!!! danger ""
+	This package handles random number generation different that the JavaScript package it's based on.

+- `typeCSPRNG`: [None] __Depreciated__ and not used in the Python package.

 ### secrets.extractShareComponents( share )